Treatment for hair loss

 Wigs and hairpieces obviously won’t prevent hair loss but do offer an effective substitute.
 They look remarkably natural; no side-effects is also a bonus.
 Nowadays wigs and hairpieces come in a wide range of colours and styles so you should easily find your natural match – or perhaps a new look!
 Wigs are available made from natural or synthetic hair.

 Some men opt to combat their hair loss with a hair transplant – including celebrities such as Callum Best and Wayne Rooney.
 Although hair transplants are becoming increasingly effective, they are extremely costly and success still isn’t guaranteed.
 The process is relatively straightforward.:

 A small section of your scalp (usually the back of the head) containing plenty of hair is removed and divided into individual hairs.
 These individual hairs are grafted into parts of your scalp where you have lost hair.
 The surgery achieves a natural appearance by placing finer hairs near the front of your scalp and thicker hairs at the back.

 Although this is a surgical procedure, you only require a local anaesthetic and no stitches are needed to hold the grafts in place.
 Regrowth usually occurs within three to four months, with results usually visible within a year.
 For more information on hair transplants, click here.

 Professional advice on how to stop hair loss

-If you wish to explore hair loss treatment options that are suitable for you, you can receive professional advice from our online doctors.
+If you wish to explore hair loss treatment options that are suitable for you, you can receive professional advice from our clinicians.
 Our confidential online consultations allow you to get the advice and information you need, without the pressure of a face-to-face appointment.
-Furthermore, you can collect prescribed medications from your nearest LloydsPharmacy, or have it delivered the following day.
+You can collect prescribed medications from your nearest LloydsPharmacy, or have it delivered the following day.